Nadine2016/knative/cli-reference.md

 <dt>`--as`, `--arraysize`</dt>
 <dd>Indicates how may pods can be used to run the container specified by the job definition.
 The default value is 1.
 This value is optional.</dd>
 <dt>`-r`, `--retrylimit`</dt>
-<dd>Specifies the retry limit for the pod.
+<dd>Specifies the number of times to retry the job.
 The default value is 3.
 This value is optional.</dd>
 <dt>`-e`, `--env`</dt>
+<dt>`-i`, `--image`</dt>
+<dd>The name of the image used for this job.
+This value overrides any image passed in the job definition.This value is optional.
+The format for the image must be `REGISTRY/NAMESPACE/REPOSITORY` or `REGISTRY/NAMESPACE/REPOSITORY:TAG`.</dd>
 <dd>Indicates any environmental variables to pass to the image.
 Variables use a `KEY=VALUE` format.
 This value overrides any environmental variables passed in the job definition.
-This value is optional.</dd>
+This value is optional. </dd>
 <dt>`-a`, `--argument`</dt>
 <dd>Indicates any arguments to pass to the image.
 You can specify multiple arguments by using a comma-separated list.
 This value overrides any arguments passed in the job definition.
 This value is optional.</dd>
-<dt>`-c`, `--cpu`</dt>
+<dt>`-c`, `--command`</dt>
+<dd>Set any commands for the job.
+This value overrides any commands passed in the job definition.
+This value is optional.</dd>
+<dt>`--cpu`</dt>
 <dd>Specifies the number of CPUs to assign to the container running the image.
 This value overrides any `--cpu` value assigned in the job definition.
 If this value is not set in the job definition or the job run, the default value is 1.
 This value is optional.</dd>
 <dt>`-m`, `--memory`</dt>
 <dd>Specifies the amount of memory to assign to the container running the image.
 This value overrides any `--memory` value assigned in the job definition.
-If this value is not set in the job definition or the job run, the default value is 64 M. This value is optional.</dd>
+If this value is not set in the job definition or the job run, the default value is 64M.
-<dt>`-as`, `--arraysize`</dt>
-<dd>Indicates how may pods can be used to run the container specified by the job definition.
-The default value is 1.
-This value is optional.</dd>
-<dt>`-r`, `--retrylimit`</dt>
-<dd>Specifies the number of time to retry the job.
-The default value is 3.
 This value is optional.</dd>
 </dl>

 **Example**